gquintard/varnish-rs/README.md

 ## Python3

 At the moment, we use an embedded [python script](src/vmodtool-rs.py) to generate the boilerplate that exposes the rust vmod code to Varnish.
-Make sure that `python3` is in your path.
+Make sure that `python3` is in your path, or that the `PYTHON` environment variable is pointing at a compatible interpreter.

 ## Building